Online Tickets: Acropolis & Acropolis Museum

 Tours: Acropolis & Acropolis Museum

 – I highly recommend doing an Acropolis guided tour.
 It’s much more interesting and memorable with an informed guide.
-If you have kids they are way more engaged by a guide than listening to their parents.
+If you have kids they will be way more engaged by a guide than listening to their parents.
 (And the tour includes skip-the-line tickets.)